Veams/generator-veams/README.md

  * Create a Backbone Collection: yo prototype:bc

 ### Grunt Modules:
-You forgot a grunt module? y
+You forgot a grunt module?
 * Install your grunt modules: yo prototype:gm

+Others will follow.

+### Frontend Components:
+You want to install all base templates, a form template or other modules? _(work in progress)_
+* Here you go: yo prototype:components

 Others will follow.